 The Liberation and Education Summit is an annual conference that focuses on issues of social justice that emerge for individuals, groups and/or the culture as a whole within self-directed education (SDE) communities.
 We embrace SDE as a practice toward liberation; and, thus, we must be committed to our own self-reflection and action in listening, speaking and responding to issues of inequity.
 This conference is meant to serve as a gathering of like-minded folks where topics of social justice can be discussed, shared, brought to light, validated, and resourced.
 Our aim is to nurture connection and relationships in creating and/or sustaining inclusive spaces for SDE in the southeast.
 Last year we covered a wide range of social justice topics.
 This year we’re focusing deeply on one issue in particular: Racial Equity.

 While the Summit will primarily be populated with folks and families who are currently practicing self-directed education, those new to the practice should feel welcome as well.
 The summit will include facilitated dialogue, brainstorming workshops, breakout sessions and a panel-style discussion.
+Lunch will be provided by Kushina Catering.
 Fees from registration go towards covering space rental, lunch, supplemental travel expenses for panelists, childcare and marketing materials.